Full-range speaker: Typical designs

 Typically, a full-range drive unit consists of a single driver element, or voice coil, used to move and control a diaphragm.
 Often the cone structure includes optimizations to enhance high-frequency performance.
 For example, a small low-mass horn or whizzer cone can be mounted where the voice coil and diaphragm meet, thereby increasing the output at high frequencies.
 The shape and materials used in the cone and whizzer are highly optimized.
+Manufacturers strive to optimize the materials, design, and construction of each component to achieve optimal performance and audio fidelity.
+Advanced technologies such as neodymium magnets, voice coil cooling systems, and wave guides further enhance the speakers’ capabilities, ensuring accurate sound reproduction and minimizing distortion.

 Another arrangement uses a radiating dome in place of the usual dust-cap; it is acoustically active.
 In most speaker drivers such dust-caps are constructed so as to be relatively acoustically inert.
 Sometimes the dust-cap takes the form of a small conical shape, claimed to improve dispersion at higher frequencies.
 Yet other designs simply modify the diaphragm and dome/whizzer materials instead of compliantly coupling the diaphragm to achieve full-range operation.

 In some designs, the main diaphragm may be coupled to the voice coil using a compliant bond such that high frequency vibrations are not transmitted into it, but instead move the whizzer cone.
 The technique of using a compliantly coupled (or modified) diaphragm for the low frequencies and auxiliary whizzer or modified dust-cap (dome) for the high frequency response of a speaker is a mechanical implementation of an audio crossover.